-HIS 112 World Civilizations II 3 0 0 3
+HIS 112 World Civilizations II 3 0 0 3 Prerequisite: DRE 097, ENG 002 or ENG-025

 This course introduces world history from the early modern era to the present.
 Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course for Associate in Arts and Associate in Science.